pichillilorenzo/JavaScript-Completions/README.md

 <p>

 I'm developing a new plugin with new features thanks to <strong><a href="https://github.com/facebook/flow">Flow</a></strong> (javascript static type checker from Facebook).
-<span style="text-decoration: underline;">After its first release, I will no longer support "JavaScript Completions" plugin.
-I will focus only on this new one</span>.
+<strong>After its first release, I will no longer support "JavaScript Completions" plugin.
+I will focus only on this new one</strong>.

 You can find it on: <a href="https://github.com/pichillilorenzo/JavaScriptEnhancements">https://github.com/pichillilorenzo/JavaScriptEnhancements</a>